angular/angular/packages/compiler/design/separate_compilation.md

 The purpose of the "package" target is to produce a library package that will be an entry point for an npm package.
 Each entry point should be separately compiled using a "package" target.
-Note that this makes explicit the limitation that a module from a package cannot be directly lazily loaded.
-It must be imported into a module compiled as an "application" target and then that module can be lazily loaded.

 ##### example - application